In my teens… I believed that reaching the age I am now was an eternity away.

 In my twenties… life was sweet… a little out of control, but I was living it to the full.

-In my thirties… I felt in control, I was still playing sport at an acceptable level and still blissfully unaware that time was passing so quickly.
+In my thirties… I regained control, I was still playing sport at an acceptable level, but still blissfully unaware that time was passing so quickly.

 “Forty is the old age of youth; fifty the youth of old age.”

-During the weeks leading up to my fiftieth birthday I started having nightmares … about being sixty… not fifty.
-Waking up in a cold sweat and screaming this can’t be happening, with images of my wrinkled older self clinging to the waking fog in my head.
+It was during the weeks leading up to my fiftieth birthday that I started having nightmares about getting older, about being sixty… not fifty.
+I would wake myself up screaming this can’t be happening, leaving the scary images of my wrinkled older self in my dream.

-With oestrogen levels at an all time low I was concentrating on all the things I wanted to achieve before I was sixty … but life got in the way as usual.
+With my oestrogen levels at an all-time low, I was concentrating on all the things I wanted to cram in before I became a sexagenarian, an age I imagined, would be a sedentary one, but life got in the way as usual.

 So don’t let life pass you by, live the dream.
+LIVE YOUR DREAM!
 As Joy Baluch said, time marches on.
-You might not realise it when you are 18, 20 or even 30, but whatever your age, it is never too late to be the person you were always meant to be
+You might not realise it when you are eighteen, twenty or even thirty, but whatever your age, it is never too late to be the person you were always meant to be